ShoroukAziz/Beautify-Anki/README.md

 ## ⚠️ Disclaimer
 This is a beta version that has only been tested on Anki 2.1.22.
-It propably conflicts with other addons that does similar things.
+It probably conflicts with other addons that do similar things.
 For feature request and bug report please post a [new issue](https://github.com/cjdduarte/Little_Anki/issues)